- Earthing Basics

 What is Earthing (grounding)?

-Science has long known that the surface of the Earth contains a natural and gentle electric charge, felt by many people as a pleasant tingling when walking on wet grass in the morning or along the wet sand at the beach.
+Science has long known that the surface of the Earth contains a natural electric charge, felt by some people as a pleasant tingling when walking on wet grass in the morning or along the wet sand at the beach.

-New research has produced evidence that direct contact with the Earth’s natural electricity stabilizes and rejuvenates the body by recharging and thinning our blood, enhancing immune function, and powerfully and dramatically reducing inflammation, pain, and stress.
+New research has produced convincing evidence that direct contact with the Earth’s electrons (the source of negative electric charge in nature) stabilizes and rejuvenates the body by recharging and thinning our blood, enhancing immune function, and powerfully and dramatically reducing inflammation, pain, and stress.
 The degree to which the body shifts into a healing state is substantial, and of great medical significance.

 Earthing is a simple lifestyle addition involving no effort.
 It can be life-changing, and the change felt within minutes.